 Debbie Forster, CEO, Tech Talent Charter

-It’s clear that the demand for technical skills is at an all time high.
+It’s clear that the demand for technical skills is at an all-time high.

-But supply from a diverse background is nowhere near meeting that demand.
+But supply from diverse backgrounds is nowhere near meeting that demand.
 According to Technation, young women were more likely than men to perceive that they ‘do not have the skills to work in Technology’ (45%), ‘lack knowledge about Technology’ (38%), or that it is ‘not for people like them’ (24%).

-Ahsana Choudhury, a UK based Software Engineer who started her journey creating custom themes for the blogging site Tumblr, believes a a lack of representation has wounded diversity in the workplace.
+Ahsana Choudhury, a UK based Software Engineer who started her journey creating custom themes for the blogging site Tumblr, believes a lack of representation has wounded diversity in the workplace.

 “Without representation, we cannot have diversity or inclusion and vice versa.”

 The media, both revered and despised for its ability to shepherd the perceptions of the masses, has a starring role.